NEDA-LABS/WashikaDao/ReadMe.md

 ---

 ### 🛠️ **Installation**
-To get started with the Washika DAO development environment,
+To get started with the Washika DAO , this repo contains all the tech stack development environments.
+Feel free to reach out to our socials for any enquiries and support

 ---